1. What sort of cancer can Cancer Centre London offer treatment for?

 8. Where can I get more information about cancer and its treatment?

-At Cancer Centre London, we have a dedicated Information Centre, staffed by an Information Officer.
+At Cancer Centre London, we have a dedicated Information Centre.
 This facility is equipped with a huge volume of information booklets on a wide range of issues, from specific cancers to treatment options, as well as side effects of medication and financial pointers.
 Our Information Officer will always be happy to help you find what you are looking for.
-In addition to this, we run talks and group sessions on a regular basis, to allow patients and their loved ones to find out more about issues that interest or affect them.
+In addition to this, we run talks and group sessions on a regular basis to allow patients and their loved ones to find out more about issues that interest or affect them.

 9. How do I make an appointment to see one of the consultants working at CCL?